tcely/bgutil-ytdlp-pot-provider/README.md

 #### Manual:

-1. Download the latest release zip from [releases](https://github.com/Brainicism/bgutil-ytdlp-pot-provider/releases).
+1. Download the latest release zip from [the latest release](https://github.com/Brainicism/bgutil-ytdlp-pot-provider/releases/latest).
-2. Install it by placing the zip into one of the [plugin folders](https://github.com/yt-dlp/yt-dlp#installing-plugins).
+2. Install it by placing the zip into one of the yt-dlp [plugin folders](https://github.com/yt-dlp/yt-dlp#installing-plugins).

 ## Usage